 Presenters covered these points in depth during a recent webinar on cloud IT security sponsored by Google, a native-cloud company known for innovation in Internet security.

 A number of Google security specialists participated; the insights they shared should help to debunk concerns about data being less secure in the cloud.
-Other presenters represented governments and global financial services companies that use cloud IT security to protect vast amounts of data while also creating innovative solutions leveraging cloud capabilities.
+Other presenters represented governments and global financial services companies that use cloud IT security to protect vast amounts of data while also creating innovative, secure cloud solutions leveraging its capabilities.

 The high-level message of the webinar was that data protection — though crucial — is just half of the security equation.
 The other half deals with solutions that enable access to data, driving innovation and better performance.
 Being as conservative as possible about data protection means nothing if ultimately you can’t serve customers.
 The urgency to strike a balance grows as the world creates 2.5 quintillion new bytes of data daily.
 (Source: IBM)